RomainTT/romaintt.github.io/_posts/2019-04-15-backup-nextcloud.md

 ### Loss of the backup server

-No need to worry, my mainserver is still on tracks and I did not lose anything.
+No need to worry, my main server is still on tracks and I did not lose anything.
 I just need to replace/fix the broken/stolen/burnt backup server with a new one.